Each year there are two periods of migration, spring and autumn.

-By the time you have read this article cuckoos and swifts will have already left the UK and are heading to Africa via mainland Europe, warblers – such as common whitethroat and sedge warbler are preparing to go and house martins and swallows are feeding up for the long flight.
+By early October cuckoos and swifts will have already left the UK and are heading to Africa via mainland Europe, warblers – such as common whitethroat and sedge warbler are preparing to go and house martins and swallows are feeding up for the long flight.
 The hedgerows along the canals and rivers will start to empty with the warblers going but soon they will start to be replaced by fieldfares and redwings, coming in from Scandanavia, and also more common species – blackbird, robin, bullfinch – will all be swelled in numbers by birds coming from abroad to winter in the “warm” UK.

 There is also an internal migration, birds such as meadow pipits have bred on moorlands but will seek lower ground to winter.
 Golden plovers, curlew and oystercatchers breed inland on moors and gravel pits but will migrate to the coast to winter with thousands of their own species.